cj-casey/EC311-Project/README.md

 ### Random Maze Generation and Display (Aymeric)
   The vertical and horiztonal lines of the maze are modulated by two differently clocked linear-feedback shift registers (LFSR) and sampled every second to change the maze every second.
 The generation of the lines

-### Timer (Aymeric)
+### Timer and Score counter (Aymeric)
-The player has set number seconds that depends on the number lines of the maze.
+The player has set number of seconds to reach the flag that depends on the number lines of the maze.

 ### Hard Mode (Aymeric)
 A switch on the Nexys board will make collision with any wall reset to the begining of the maze.